lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - Attempt
 - Clues

-You will always start at the Setup state.
+You will always start at the Setup state

 States have the following transitions: